An Effective DUI Defense

 - Commercial vehicle DUI — This DUI charge is given to those with a commercial driver’s license (CDL).
 Higher standards apply.

-Our experienced law firm is ready to protect your rights and has successfully defended clients charged with numerous drinking and driving charges.
+Our attorney is ready to protect your rights and has successfully defended clients charged with numerous drinking and driving charges.
 We’ll analyze every detail in an attempt to build a bold defense that may include fighting your chemical test results or arguing that you were stopped illegally.
-Our knowledgeable attorney is well-versed in all legal proceedings and is a member of the American Association of Premier DUI Attorneys.
+Our attorney is well-versed in all legal proceedings and is a member of the American Association of Premier DUI Attorneys.

 Police Are Trained, But Do They Follow Procedure?

 Officers are required to take training in standardized field sobriety testing as indicated from the National Highway Traffic Safety Administration.
 DUIs are one of the only crimes in which police have specialized education.
 We’ll hold officers accountable if they do not follow the federal guidelines in your arrest and will work to successfully resolve your case prior to trial.